 fails to serve within 15 Working Days of their inspection a Defects Notice in which case a Certificate of Practical Completion shall be deemed to have been issued in respect of the Facility 15 Waking Days following the relevant inspection;

-the Owner shall maintain each Facility in accordance with the Green Space Scheme for the Maintenance Period to the reasonable satisfaction of the District Council, rectifying any defects arising and (where relevant) replacing any trees shrubs plants or grass which have died or been removed or become seriously diseased or damaged with others of a similar size and species.
+the Owner shall maintain each Facility in accordance with the relevant Green Space Scheme for the Maintenance Period to the reasonable satisfaction of the District Council, rectifying any defects arising and (where relevant) replacing any trees shrubs plants or grass which have died or been removed or become seriously diseased or damaged with others of a similar size and species.

 Upon completion of the Maintenance Period specified in paragraph 10.5, the Owner shall secure the final approval of the District Council for each Facility by inviting the District Council in writing to inspect the Facility with a view to issuing a Certificate of Final Completion and the provisions of paragraphs 10.1 to 10.4 shall apply mutatis mutandis and the Owner shall continue to maintain each Facility in accordance with paragraph 10.5 until its transfer to the District Council or the Management Company in accordance with the provisions of this Schedule.